rsfis/RIAN-MICROCOMPUTER/readme.md

 <img width="1920" height="1080" alt="showcase2" src="https://github.com/user-attachments/assets/1353ff8d-b118-446b-86f4-7a9aedf1dd68" />

 ## PCB
 The PCBs were made using KiCad.
-One board for general purpose components and another for the keyboard.

-These 2 PCBs will fit perfectly on top of each other using pins headers and pin sockets.
+The board contains the sockets for esp32 and screen and a 3x10 matricial keyboard using push buttons.

 ![image.png](https://cdn.hackclub.com/019e9a14-9995-791b-8da9-a8cd481a6d7d/image.png)
 F.Cu